department-of-veterans-affairs/ascent-fortify-ami/modules/fortify-server/README.md

   # ...
 See variables.tf for the all other required parameters as well as the optional ones
 }
 ```
+Note the following parameter:
+- `source`: Use this parameter to specify the URL of the fortify-server module.
+The double slash (//) is intentional and required.
+Terraform uses it to specify subfolders within a Git repo (see module sources).
+The ref parameter specifies a specific Git tag in this repo.
+That way, instead of using the latest version of this module from the master branch, which will change every time you run Terraform, you're using a fixed version of the repo.

 You can find the other parameters in [variables.tf](https://github.com/department-of-veterans-affairs/ascent-fortify-ami/blob/master/modules/fortify-server/variables.tf)